kudoo-cloud/docs/src/pages/developer/v1/running.md

 ### [Postgres](https://www.postgresql.org/) or [MySQL](https://www.mysql.com/)
 We support both Postgres and MySQL.
 This is because under the hood we use [Prisma](https://prisma.io).
 We have some concerns about using Prisma in the long term, so if you'd like to future proof your application, we recommend using Postgres.

+Please create a new database to be used for Kudoo.

 ### Third party services
 The Kudoo application also sends emails and saves `pdf` documents to cloud storage.